anngroong/podcasts/content/episode/224-turkey-syria-earthquake-armenia-azerbaijan-lavrov-interview-eu-mission-csto-public-perceptions-yerevan-politics.md

 Armenia has also [dispatched](https://armenpress.am/eng/news/1103623.html) rescuers to both Syria and Turkey.
 The 27-member team in Turkey is [working](https://armenpress.am/eng/news/1103700.html) in the Adiyaman region.
 The 29-member team to Syria  [is in Aleppo](https://armenpress.am/eng/news/1103641.html), where many Armenian deaths have been reported.
 Armenia also sent over [30 tons](https://verelq.am/hy/node/121782) of food supplies to Syria.

 Some, in Armenia, have criticized Armenia’s efforts.
-Deputy speaker of parliament Hakob Arshakyan [hit back](https://verelq.am/hy/node/121782) at them for this.
+Deputy speaker of parliament Hakob Arshakyan [hit back](https://verelq.am/hy/node/121782) at them for this, and deputy speaker Ruben Rubinyan [explained](https://verelq.am/hy/node/121929) his take as well.

 #### Questions: